June-Skeeter/Module2_GEOS270/docs/Assessment.md

 - Ratio

 [**5**](Content_Part1_2.md)
-Briefly discuss the difference between qualitative and quantitative data.
+Briefly discuss the difference between qualitative and quantitative data and their respective sub-types.

 [**6**](Content_Part1_3.md)
 Negative spatial autocorrelation indicates clustering.
 [T/F]

 [**7**](Content_Part2_1.md)
-The ______ data model represents space as a continuous grid of cells.
-Each cell can contain ______ attribute(s).
+The ______ data model represents space as a continuous grid of cells and each cell can contain only one attribute.

 [**8**](Content_Part2_2.md)
 The ______ data model represents features in space as discrete two-dimensional polygons, one-dimensional lines , and/or "zero-dimensional" points.
-Attribute(s) are stored separately in a table, and each row can have ______ attribute(s).
+Attribute(s) are stored separately in a table, and each row can have numerous attributes.

 [**9**](Content_Part2_2.md)
-Polygons in a vector dataset can be single part or multipart [T/F].
+Polygons can be single part or multipart [T/F].

 [**9**](Content_Part2_3.md)
 Both types of phenomena can be represented using either the data model.
 But generally speaking, continuous fields phenomena are better represented by the ______ model and discrete objects are better represented by the ______ data model.

 [**10**](Content_Part2_3.md)
-Higher resolution rasters have smaller cells which means they take less memory to store [T/F]
+Higher resolution rasters have smaller cells which means they take less memory to store.
+[T/F]

 [**11**](Content_Part2_3.md)
 The ______ pertains to how we assign data values to grid cells that cover more than one value.